Dev-Kings/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -h vincent:staff _hello -> changes the owner and the group owner of _hello to vincent and staff respectively.

 The file _hello is in the working directory
-The file _hello is a symbolic link
+The file _hello is a symbolic lin

+chown --from=guillaume betty hello -> changes the owner of the file hello to betty only if it is owned by the user guillaume